TalAlmos/TalAlmos/README.md

-- 👋 Hi, I’m @TalAlmos
+👋 Hi, I’m @TalAlmos
-- 👀 I’m interested in ...
+🚀 I’m a Senior Product Manager with vast experience in the Aerospace and Defense industries, specializing in innovative technologies and AI-driven solutions.
+👀 I’m passionate about creating scalable, user-centric products that solve complex problems.
-- 🌱 I’m currently learning ...
+🌱 I’m currently exploring advanced blockchain applications and Gen-AI integrations.
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on cutting-edge projects in AI, blockchain, and Algotrading.
-- 📫 How to reach me ...
+📫 How to reach me: tal.almos@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/talalmos)
-- 😄 Pronouns: ...
+😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+⚡ Fun fact: I once asked ChatGPT to debug my code, and it canceled my premium subscription instead.

 <!---
 TalAlmos/TalAlmos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.